 - 8 cups cubed watermelon, seeds removed

-- 2. Transfer the melon slush to a fine-mesh sieve placed over a large bowl.
-Discard the solids.
+- 1. Place half the watermelon in a blender and process until smooth.
+Transfer the melon slush to a fine-mesh sieve placed over a large bowl and discard the solids.
 Repeat with the remaining watermelon.
-You should end up with about 1 quart (4 cups) of juice.
+You should end up with about 1 quart (4 cups) juice.

-- 3. Add the lime juice and sugar to the watermelon juice and stir until the sugar dissolves.
-Taste and add more sugar if desired.
+- 2. Add the lime juice and sugar to the strained watermelon juice and stir until the sugar dissolves.
+Taste and add more sugar, if desired.

-- 4. Transfer the limeade to a nonreactive pitcher and refrigerate until thoroughly chilled, which should take at least an hour.
-Serve in tumblers with lime slices, if desired.
+- 3. Transfer the limeade to a nonreactive pitcher and refrigerate until thoroughly chilled, which should take at least an hour.
+Serve in tumblers with lime slices or mint sprigs, if desired.

 Hungry for more?
 Chow down on these: